Men's Therapy in Sydney

 The men I work with arrive with a range of things, and they rarely come neatly labelled.
 Some of the common ones:

-• Anger that feels bigger than the situations setting it off, or that lands on the wrong people.
+Anger that runs bigger than the moment setting it off, or that lands on the people who least deserve it.

-• Separation or divorce, and the disorientation of rebuilding when a lot of who you were was tied to being a partner or a father in a particular way.
+Separation or divorce, and the strange work of rebuilding when so much of who you were was wired into being a partner or a father in a particular way.

-• Drinking or cannabis use that started as a way to take the edge off and has quietly become the main way you manage.
+Drinking or cannabis that started as a way to take the edge off and has quietly become the main way you cope.

-• A loss of drive or direction, the sense of going through the motions without knowing what they are for.
+A loss of drive or direction, going through the motions without knowing what they're for.

-Whatever brings you in, the work is not about fixing you.
-It is about understanding the parts of you involved, and what they have been protecting.
-This men's work is part of my wider IFS therapy in Sydney practice.
+Whatever brings you in, the work isn't about fixing you.
+It's about understanding what's actually driving it, and what that's been protecting you from.
+This men's work is part of my wider IFS therapy practice.

 How IFS therapy works for men

-Internal Family Systems, or IFS, works with the idea that we are all made up of parts.
-There is the part that pushes hard and gets things done.
+Internal Family Systems works with the idea that we're all made up of parts.
+The part that pushes hard and gets things done.
 The part that goes quiet when things get difficult.
 The part that gets angry.
 And underneath the anger, often, a younger part that feels hurt or unseen and has never had another way to make itself heard.

 This is the distinction that tends to matter.
-The anger is usually not the problem itself.
-It is a protector, standing in front of something more vulnerable, doing the job it took on because that younger part once had no one else to do it.
-Getting to know the protector, understanding what it is afraid would happen if it stood down, is what eventually lets the part underneath be reached at all.
+The anger usually isn't the problem.
+It's a protector, standing in front of something more vulnerable, doing a job it took on because that younger part once had no one else to do it.
+Getting to know the protector, understanding what it's afraid would happen if it stood down, is what eventually lets the part underneath be reached at all.

-It is worth being straight about the pace.
-A part that has been running things for years does not step back because you asked it once, and it should not be expected to.
+It's worth being straight about the pace.
+A part that has run things for years doesn't step back because you asked it once, and shouldn't be expected to.
 There are stretches where little seems to move, where the part is quietly testing whether you mean it.
-And when something appears to resolve neatly and quickly, that is often a sign the vulnerable part underneath was talked about rather than actually reached.
-The work is patient, and rarely a straight line.
+And when something resolves neatly and fast, that's often a sign the hurt underneath was talked about rather than reached.
+The work is patient and rarely a straight line.

-You do not have to dismantle the strength you have built.
-You have to stop being run by the part that believes it has to carry everything, alone.
+You don't have to dismantle the strength you've built.
+You have to stop being run by the belief that you must carry everything alone.

 Session Details and Fees